Share

 Ahistorical flag for the First Federation used in the Solsys Civil War Virch

 The Solsys Civil War is a long-running fiction virch set during an ahistorical depiction of the last days of the First Federation.
-Currently housed in the Quantarian Hyperplex in the Jinvanco System, the simulation was created in 7282 AT by the enigmatic S2 entity Symphonic Hemorrhage, who continues to oversee its operation.
+Currently housed in the Quantarian Hyperplex in the Jinvanco system, the simulation was created in 7282 AT by the enigmatic S2 entity Symphonic Hemorrhage, who continues to oversee its operation.
 The virch is often described as a sort of game (though never by Symphonic Hemorrhage), where participants are inserted as one of a myriad of characters into the drama.
 Access is free to modosophonts though they must consent to Symphonic Hemorrhage recording and retaining their in-virch experiences.

 Plot Summary

 The following represents a summary of the fictional history and events leading up to and taking place during a supposed civil war in the last days of the First Federation.
-Many of the events - such as the creation of the first wormholes - are depicted are anything up to centuries displaced from their real world origins, while others - such as the civil war itself - never happened at all:
+Many of the events - such as the creation of the first wormholes - are depicted as anything up to centuries displaced from their real world origins, while others - such as the civil war itself - never happened at all:

 The Federation of Sophonts is racked by internal problems.
-Within Solsy, the worlds and habs have moved to largely handle trade and diplomacy directly among themselves, relegating the Federation to simply a ceremonial role - rubber stamping treaties and agreements it has no actual hand in crafting.
+Within Solsys, the worlds and habs have moved to largely handle trade and diplomacy directly among themselves, relegating the Federation to simply a ceremonial role - rubber stamping treaties and agreements it has no actual hand in crafting.
 Many light years from Sol, rogue megacorporations, upstart colonists, and even petty crime lords are able to do as they please, breaking Federation laws, or worse, claiming to act under Federation mandate.
 This naturally causes frustration within the Federation government, and leads to a growing militarist movement.
 As the megacorporations move to richer pastures on the new frontier, and many of the transapient AIs likewise emigrate from Solsys or abandon the Federation to tend projects of their own, control slowly reverts to modosophont leadership.

 In the Federation Assembly, factions of "Solarists" and "Universalists" vie with each other over which one can best return a sense of pride and relevance to the Home System, tugging the less enthusiastic but more pragmatic "Centralist" faction back and forth according to the tides of politics.
 The relatively few resources that the Assembly directly controls are squandered on impractical military buildups and other distractions.